Saatvik1/Fishbit/README.md

 ## 8/6/24
 * Designed API calls, creating scripts to gather all historical data
 * Acquired all data listed out previously, and completed raw data gathering.
 Moving onto data wrangling.

+## 8/7/24
+* Created a list of columns wanted and notes on how tables would look from JSON data.